gongxiii/cantonese-mandarin-normalization/README.md

 Because automatic character-level metrics can reward surface overlap, I also conducted a small manual evaluation on 40 representative examples.
 The examples were sampled by variation type from the 70-example dataset.

-I compared three methods: Google Translate, direct replacement, and GPT variation-aware standardization.
-Each output was assigned one of three labels:
+Using the manual evaluation setup described above, I compared Google Translate, direct replacement, and GPT variation-aware standardization on 40 representative examples.

-- `acceptable`: the meaning is preserved and the output is fluent Standard Written Chinese.
-- `partial`: the general meaning is preserved, but the output contains Cantonese residue, unnatural wording, missing pragmatic tone, or incomplete normalization.
-- `wrong`: the output has a clear meaning error, fails to standardize the sentence, or is not usable as Standard Written Chinese.

-Traditional/Simplified script differences were ignored during manual evaluation.

 | Method | Acceptable | Partial | Wrong | Acceptable Rate |
 |---|---:|---:|---:|---:|